YOU NEED TO KNOW ABOUT

 Mid-Tribulational Rapture: The church will escape the last half of the seventieth week, also known as the Great Tribulation.
 Jesus then comes back bodily at the end of the Tribulation to rule and judge.

 Pre-Wrath Rapture: The basic aspects of the pre-wrath view are that the "rapture" is distinct from the "second coming" and the "rapture" will take place between the sixth and seventh seals.
-Jesus then comes back bodily at the end of the seventieth week of Daniel to rule and judge.
+Jesus then comes back bodily at the end of the seventieth week of Daniel to pour out His wrath on His enemies and then rule and judge.

-Post-Tribulational Second Coming: In most versions of post-tribulationism, the "rapture" and the "second coming" are at the same time.
+Post-Tribulational Second Coming: In most versions of post-tribulationism, the "rapture" and the "second coming" are at the same time (a single event).
 Post-Trib people do not consider themselves to be Pre-Wrath.
 Jesus Christ comes back for His elect, they meet Him in the air and He comes bodily to earth immediately to rule and reign.

 The second coming of Christ is a cornerstone of Biblical doctrine.
 Our Lord promised it, the apostles confirmed it, and the entire book of Revelation celebrates it.
 Below are just a few examples of the verses that establish this fact.